Code-Institute-Submissions/school-for-the-poor/README.md

 - **font:** DK crayon crumble font is attributed to Hanoded: https://www.dafont.com/dk-crayon-crumble.font

-- **media:** the images used in this site are the developer’s own
+- **media:** the images used in this site are the developer’s own excluding:
-    - the background chalkboard image is designed by Freepik: http://www.freepik.com
+    - background chalkboard image is designed by Freepik: http://www.freepik.com
     - VectorStock: coming-soon.jpg https://www.vectorstock.com/royalty-free-vector/coming-soon-neon-sign-coming-soon-badge-in-vector-21133321

 - **acknowledgments:** the inspiration for this project has come from the life of the developer as an EFL teacher and also a language learner.
-I’d like to thank my mentor for his suggestions to improve the site and greatly assisting when I was stuck on the project.
+I’d like to thank my mentor, Guido Cecilio, for his suggestions to improve the site and greatly assisting when I was stuck on the project.